mgsloan/mgsloan-site/posts/suspending-laptops/post.md

 ## Other suspension points: window blinds / curtain track

-ThinkPads and other laptops that open all the way to flat can also be suspended in front of a window for indoor standing setups.
-Often windows have blinds or curtains which can be conveniently reused for the suspension.
+Laptops can also be suspended in front of a window for indoor standing setups.
+Along with providing views, windows also often have blinds or curtains which can be conveniently reused for the suspension.

 * Below, [adjustable tie-downs][tie-downs] are wrapped directly around blinds, and hooked to themselves: